How to Go Ash Blonde at Home Without Damaging Your Hair (Using Olaplex)

-8. I washed it off (still no shampooing) and applied Olaplex #2 "Bond Perfector".
+8. I washed it off in 10 minutes (still no shampooing) and applied Olaplex #2 "Bond Perfector".
 You're supposed to leave it on for at least 10 minutes, it restores the hair bonds.

 9. After the Olaplex treatment I finally shampooed and conditioned my hair.
 Then I blow dried it to see the color more clearly.